schmidte10/CONPHYS-2024/markdown_files/DataAnalysisSummary.md

 For initial details on the experiment performed please read the **ReadMe** file.
 In breif, _Acanthochromis polyacanthus_ from two different regions on the Great Barrier Reef (GBR) were tested for metabolic performance at four different temperatures, 27$^\circ$C, 28.5$^\circ$C, 30$^\circ$C, and 31.5$^\circ$C. Fish used in this study were collected from two different regions, low- (i.e. Cairns) and high-latitude (i.e., Mackay), within each region fish were collected from a total of three different populations.

 Immunocompetence was tested via phytohaemaglutinin (PHA) swelling assays at the same four experimental temperatures metabolic performance was tested at.
-To perform the assyu fish were injected with 0.03 mL of PHA subcutaneously in the caudal peduncle.
+To perform the assay fish were injected with 0.03 mL of PHA subcutaneously in the caudal peduncle.
 Thickness of injection site was measured pre-injection as well as 18-24hour post-injection.
 PHA produces a localized, cell-mediated response (e.g., inflammation, T-cell proliferation, etc).
 The change in thickness between measurement periods was used as an proxy for immunocompetence.

 ### Read in the data